wcout/fltk-gif-animation/README.md

 You can test the different solutions with the test programs in each folder.
-For the `internal` approach you must have `FLTK` as source distribution to replace the mentioned files.
-As said before `Solution 1` is not as advanced as `Solution 2` because I did not develop it further after starting with `Solution 2`.
+For the `internal` approach you must have `FLTK` as source distribution to replace the mentioned files. <del>As said before `Solution 1` is not as advanced as `Solution 2` because I did not develop it further after starting with `Solution 2`.</del>
+Both solutions now offer roughly the same functionality.

-There are some crude scripts in the root directory that help to compile the test programs under Linux.
+There are some simple scripts in the root directory that help to compile the test programs under Linux.
 (Don't use them unless you understand what you are doing...)